-This situation causes the efforts to be focused on developing systems that aim to be fully autonomous, such as the ROBINSPECT system.
-Future systems must be capable of both inspection and maintenance with minimal human intervention, and perhaps with no supervision at all.
+Future systems must be capable of both maintenance and inspection with minimal human intervention, and perhaps with no supervision at all.
 Much research is ongoing in able to design better systems, capable of performing accurate and cost-effective inspection, maintenance and assessment of civil structures that reverts in more safety in environments and less budget spent in reparations.